-If your dog has a toothache you may want to give them Orajel to ease their discomfort.
-Though it’s marketed for people, many dog lovers claim that it offers some relief for their four-legged friends.
+If your dog has a toothache you may be considering the use of Orajel to ease their discomfort.
+Though this product is marketed for people, many canine owners claim it offers relief for pets.

-What is certain, however, is that Orajel isn’t harmful for dogs if used correctly and carefully.
-However, if your pup ate a tube of it, a trip to the vet is required.
-Whatever the situation, let’s learn more about the use of this popular toothache reliever as it applies to dogs.
+The good news is that Orajel isn’t harmful for dogs if used correctly and carefully.
+In any case, let’s learn more about the use of this popular toothache reliever as it applies to pets.

 Can I Give My Dog Orajel?
 Answer: As Needed